kreyzeguillian/Programming-Assigments/Exploratory-Data-Analysis_Draft/readme.md

 # Renames the values in the 'Platform' column
 total_perplaylist['Platform'] = ['Spotify Playlist', 'Apple Playlist', 'Deezer Playlist']
 ```
-The following plots the prepared data
+The following plots the prepared data:
 ```python
 # Sets the figure size to shape (12, 6)
 plt.figure(figsize=(12,6))